-Students are permitted to do online courses in the approved agencies (Specified in clause 4.8 (a)).
-The list of agencies may be approved in the respective board of studies (which are provided with a certificate) with the recommendations of the respective DAB.
-Students shall earn a minimum of six credits through online courses during the entire period of study to qualify for the award of degree.
+Students may be permitted to do online courses in the approved agencies (Specified in clause 4.8 (a)).
+The list of agencies may be approved in the respective board of studies (which are provided with a certificate) with the recommendations of respective DAB.
+Students shall do a minimum of two online courses during the entire period of their studies. to qualify for the award of degree.
+The online course of 45 hours shall be considered as equivalent to a 3 credits course.
+This online course can be considered as equivalent to one elective course.
+The online course will be considered as equivalent for an elective course only.
+In case of credits earned through online mode from any institution approved by appropriate authorities of the college, the credits may be transferred after due approval of the Dean Academics.